Dream Diné is a place-based elementary school where the Diné (Navajo) culture, language and history are the foundation of an experiential curriculum.

 Committee Role and Membership

-Dream Diné Charter School will convene a representative wellness committee (hereto referred to as the Dream Diné Wellness Committee, DDWC) that meets at least two times per year to establish goals for and oversee school health and safety policies and programs, including development, implementation, and periodic review and update of this district-level wellness policy (heretofore referred as “wellness policy”).
+Dream Diné Charter School will convene a representative wellness committee (hereto referred to as the Dream Diné Wellness Committee, DDWC) that meets at least once per year to establish goals for and oversee school health and safety policies and programs, including development, implementation, and periodic review and update of this district-level wellness policy (heretofore referred as “wellness policy”).

 The DDWC membership will represent the school and include (to the extent possible), but not be limited to: parents and caregivers; students; mental health and social services providers; school administrator, school board members; and health professionals (ex., dietitians, doctors, nurses, dentists).
 The DDWC will reflect the diversity of the community.

 The administrator or designee(s) will convene the DDWC and facilitate development of and updates to the wellness policy, and will ensure the school’s compliance with the policy.
 The DDWC will include the minimum the Head Administrator, a Governing Council representative, an Americorps or Vista Volunteer, a teacher or education assistant, a parent and a community member.

 The school will designate a school wellness policy coordinator, who will ensure compliance with the policy.